PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day3.md

 In today's DataLab session, we will perform an experiment called the Turing Test.
 A quick refresher:

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/3wLqsRLvV-c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/3wLqsRLvV-c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *Video 1.
 The Turing test: Can a computer pass for a human? - Alex Gendler.*

-So, our goal for today is to pass the Turing Test...
-Yes, Loebner prize
+So, our goal for today is to see if there are any freely available chatbots that can pass the Turing Test :dizzy_face:

 After the workshop you have time to work on the independent study material or creative brief, and/or ask the lecturers for feedback.